joshbegley/nyt-latest/README.md

 `It’s time for a temperature check, Bulls fans.`\
 https://nytimes.com/athletic/6156775/2025/02/24/chicago-bulls-mailbag-nba/

-**Confusion Reigns Over Musk’s ‘What Did You Do Last Week?’
-Email**\
+**Federal Personnel Office Tells Agencies That Musk’s Directive Is ‘Voluntary’**\
-`President Trump said workers would be “sort of semi-fired” or fired if they didn’t comply.
+`President Trump said employees would be “sort of semi-fired” or fired if they didn’t comply with an order to detail their work.
 The Office of Personnel Management said responses were voluntary.
 Federal workers said they didn’t know what to do.`\
 https://nytimes.com/2025/02/24/us/politics/elon-musk-email-federal-workers.html

 **Vivek Ramaswamy to Kick Off Run for Ohio Governor in Cincinnati**\